Information on current electricity rebates.

-The Ontario Electricity Rebate applies to electricity consumed on or after November 1, 2019, and is set at 31.8%.
+The Ontario Electricity Rebate applies to electricity consumed on or after November 1, 2019.
 For new applications, the rebate will apply to the first bill following receipt of the application and will not apply retroactively.

 If you receive the Ontario Electricity Support Program rebate, you will see an additional line item on your bill called “Total Provincial Support” that summarizes your rebate amounts.

 The new Ontario Electricity Rebate is for households, farms, long-term care homes and many small businesses.

 All residential and small commercial customers are automatically eligible for the rebate.
 You do not need to do anything.

 If your account is for a farm, long-term care home or multi-unit complex, you need to complete a new self-declaration form and submit it to our office.
 Please see “Who needs to apply for the rebate” for details on whether you need to submit a self-declaration form.

 Forms received after Feb 1st, 2020 will be processed as they are received.
 The OER will apply to the next electricity bill after receipt of the form.
 Rebates do not apply retroactively.